kinianlo/QuasiTiler/README.md

 __Modifications made:__
 - All floats are replaced by doubles to increase precision.
+- Greatly improved rendering speed.
+- Allow an option for displaying the centroid of tiles.
 - An __export/__ folder will be created at the first run-time.
 The coordinates of the included vertices, the projected vertices, the "generator" and the offset vector are exported into the text files __vertices.txt__, __tiles.txt__, __generator.txt__ and __offset.txt__ respectively.
 The contents in the export files will be updated every time the tiling in the program is updated.

 __What's inside each export text file?__